Love the Way You Lie: Composition

-But that's alright because I love the way you lie.
+Well, that's alright because I love the way you lie.
+I love the way you lie.

 The refrain is based on a Gm–E♭(add2)–B♭–F/A chord progression.
 Fraser McAlpine of the BBC wrote that Rihanna feels confined "in a cell of [her] own creation".
 She sings without vibrato, a pulsating musical effect used to add expression.
 One commentator, The New York Times' David Brownie, wrote that despite this, her voice subtly shows grief and regret.
 Eminem then "zap[s] out into a ballady rap": "I can't tell you what it really is/ I can only tell you what it feels like."
 The verses follow a Gm–E♭(add2)B♭–Fsus/A chord progression.
 Eminem regrets an end to an abusive, failed relationship, describing mutual violence and expressing both fondness and anger.
 The two artists' characters are portrayed in a romantic relationship when he responds to Rihanna by concluding the verse: "I laid hands on her.
 I'll never stoop so low again/ I guess I don't know my own strength."
 Rihanna sings the chorus again, backed by an electric guitar and a piano.

 Acoustic guitar, violin and drums accompany Eminem's verses.
 The lyrics transition from discussing positive aspects of love to describing violent events.
 Eminem raps, "It's the rage that took over, it controls you both, so they say it's best to go your separate ways.
 Guess that they don't know ya, cause today that was yesterday."
 Sady Doyle of The Atlantic interpreted these lyrics as the rapper's confession to having abused Scott, as he "turns the anger and accusations toward himself".
 In the second verse, Eminem accepts the outcome after feeling sorry, admitting, "Yesterday is over, it's a different day."
 His frustration increases and he raps that two personalities can clash and devastate: "maybe that's what happens when a tornado meets a volcano".
 The described love–hate relationship worsens and leads to domestic violence.
-Eminem admits to lying about promises he makes and says late in the song, "If she ever tries to f***in' leave again, I'ma tie her to the bed and set this house on fire", a reference to Rihanna's lyrics.
+Eminem admits to lying about promises he makes and says late in the song, "If she ever tries to fuckin' leave again, I'ma tie her to the bed and set this house on fire", a reference to Rihanna's lyrics.
 Ironically, Eminem writes about Chris Brown's 2009 abuse, rapping "Spewing venom in your words when you spit 'em, You push, pull each other's hair, scratch, claw, bit 'em".